This article was updated on June 22, 2022.

 Dot’s Hop House & Cocktail Courtyard

 Deep Ellum favorite, Dot’s Hop House & Cocktail Courtyard offers ample outdoor patio space underneath a show-stopping chandelier.
-The spacious beer garden and industrial-style bar recently re-opened with Covid-19 protocols in place.
-Open for lunch and dinner, the restaurant serves soups, salads, burgers, sandwiches, and more, along with their massive beer menu and hand-crafted cocktails.
+A spacious beer garden and industrial-style bar, the favorite spot is open for lunch and dinner.
+The restaurant serves soups, salads, burgers, sandwiches, and more, along with their massive beer menu and hand-crafted cocktails.

-Finally, one of our favorite outdoor haunts has re-opened in Lower Greenville.
-Known for its spacious beer garden, adult playground, and quirky signage, Truck Yard is now open from Wednesday through Sunday from 11 am to midnight.
+Known for its spacious beer garden, adult playground, and quirky signage, Truck Yard is a popular spot in Lower Greenville for outdoor drinking.
 Besides draft beer, the restaurant offers craft draft cocktails like the Mother Trucker (Long Island spin) and Twisted Mule.
 The food menu includes a Philly cheesesteak, ribeye nachos, and a Chicago beef sandwich.

 Newer to Dallas, this Spanish wine bar offers a nice little patio for sipping wine and tapas.
 Housed in a former tin factory, the space has a stylish and lively vibe to enjoy charcuterie, cheese, patatas bravas, and more.
 A favorite cocktail is the Guns & Rosés sangria, and the wine list is extensive.
 Don’t miss the Jamón Serrano, manchego, and drunken goat cheeses, as well as the grilled hanger steak.
 The restaurant also has chairs set out nearby in the parking lot for those who just want to enjoy a glass or two of wine.